eNMS-automation/eNMS/docs/base/installation.rst

 Run eNMS in Production (Unix only)
 ----------------------------------

-To start eNMS in production mode, you must change the value of the environment variable "ENMS_CONFIG_MODE" to "Production".
+To start eNMS in production mode, you must change the value of the environment variable "CONFIG_MODE" to "Production".

 ::

- # set the ENMS_CONFIG_MODE environment variable
+ # set the CONFIG_MODE environment variable
- export ENMS_CONFIG_MODE=Production
+ export CONFIG_MODE=Production

 The Flask secret key is used for securely signing the session cookie and other security related needs.
 In production mode, the secret key is not automatically set to a default value in case it is missing.
 Therefore, you must configure it yourself:

 ::

- # set the ENMS_SECRET_KEY environment variable
+ # set the SECRET_KEY environment variable
- export ENMS_SECRET_KEY=value-of-your-secret-key
+ export SECRET_KEY=value-of-your-secret-key

 All credentials should be stored in a Hashicorp Vault: the environement variable ``USE_VAULT`` tells eNMS that a Vault has been setup and can be used.
 This variable is set to ``0`` by default in debug mode, and ``1`` in production mode.